 + is a wildcard which matches any entity.

-<receiver> is the SP-relative-AE-ID or SP-relative-CSE-ID of the Receiver (AE, Transit CSE or Hosting CSE), omitting any leading "/"s and replacing any other "/" characters with ":" characters.
+<receiver> is the SP-relative-AE-ID or SP-relative-CSE-ID of the Receiver (AE, Transit CSE or Hosting CSE) on the Mca or Mcc reference point, omitting any leading "/"s and replacing any other "/" characters with ":" characters.